kuberlab-catalog/fastai/README.md

-Lessons are using fastai library, which simplifies training fast and accurate neural nets using modern best practices.
+Lessons are based on **fastai** library, which simplifies training fast and accurate neural nets using modern best practices.

 See the [fastai website](https://docs.fast.ai) to get started.